benbria/benbria-build/README.md

     * /assets/js - Client side source code.
 This can include .js, .coffee.  coffee files can include snockets directives.
 Any file that starts with an "_" will not be compiled - handy for files that are included via snockets and not used independently.
-    * /assets/css - Client side CSS.
-This can include .styl, .sass, .scss.
+    * /assets/css - Client side CSS, right not being .styl.
 (TODO: Would be nice if we copied .css files.)
     * /assets/template - Client side templates.
 This is deprecated.